-MRP enables manufacturers to take greater control over the manufacturing process.
-But for manufacturers looking to purchase their first set of MRP tools or upgrade an existing software package, choosing the right solution can seem overwhelming.
+MRP enables manufacturers to take greater control over the manufacturing process and overall business processes.
+But for manufacturers looking to purchase, integrate, and deal with the implementation their first set of MRP tools or upgrade an existing software package, choosing the right solution can seem overwhelming.
 It doesn’t help that many similar software solutions, such as ERP software, often have overlapping functionality with MRP.

 This guide will offer information on the following topics:

-Manufacturing resource planning (MRP), also known as material requirements planning software or MRP II software, manages the manufacturing process through production planning, scheduling, and inventory control.
+Manufacturing resource planning (MRP), also known as material requirements planning software or MRP II software, helps streamline the manufacturing process through production planning, scheduling, and inventory control.
 MRP allows manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.

 MRP also aids in inventory and production schedules to produce products and complete manufacturing jobs.
 An MRP system determines which assemblies must be built, what materials must be purchased, and the order in which to build products to meet customer due dates.

-The functions of an MRP platform enable manufacturers to manage, coordinate, and account for all steps of the production process.
+The functions of an MRP platform enable manufacturers to manage, coordinate, streamline, and account for all steps of the production process and overall increase productivity and efficiency.
 Here are some of the most common functionalities included in MRP:

 |Master production scheduling||MRP enables manufacturers to create a highly detailed master production schedule that accounts for resource, staffing, and inventory needs in order to complete and optimize production.|